Who We Are

 Tuakau and District Museum Soc.
 Inc.

-10 Liverpool Street Tuakau
+10 Liverpool Street, Tuakau.

 The museum is housed in three buildings – the old Tuakau Post Office, the Mission Hall which dates to 1899 and the “buggy shed” which has an extensive tool and farm equipment display.
 The Mission Hall displays include a working 100 year old letterpress printing machine and a large range of cameras.
 In the main building there is a collection of early local photographs and newspapers as well as displays of Maori and early settler artifacts.
 We are able to assist with genealogy and historical research.
 School and tour groups welcome.